shamitb/gametheory01/ideas.md

 1. Make a random connection
 2. Recalculate utilities
 3. Goto 1 until max number of tries exhausted
-4. Choose among above options in step 1. based on utilities obtained ...
+4. Choose among all above options in step 2. based on utilities obtained ...

 ------------------------------------------------------------------------------------------